Employment Law Firm in Tennessee

 Both the EEOC and the THRC have the power to investigate allegations and issue remedies to aggrieved workers.
 Even before this process is finalized, the agencies may attempt to come to a settlement with the employer with the worker’s permission.
 If the agencies find that discrimination did take place, they have the power to punish the employer and/or order compensation for the worker.

 As a Tennessee employment lawyer can explain, legal compensation can take on many forms.
 In many cases, the worker may want nothing more to do with their previous workplace, and monetary compensation is provided.
 In other situations, the worker may be re-hired.
 These remedies are in addition to any civil punishments levied by the agencies.

 If the agency investigation reveals no discrimination, the worker then has the right to take their case to court.
 This civil lawsuit alleges a direct violation of the applicable laws and must define what remedy the worker is seeking.

-A Tennessee Employment Attorney is Here to Help
+Our Employment Law Firm in Tennessee is Here to Help

 Being the victim of discrimination in the workplace can be a demoralizing situation.
 You likely depend upon the job for your livelihood and may think that making a complaint can harm you.

 Tennessee employment attorneys are here to fight against this happening.